musicmage4114/esi/docs/CorporationApi.md

 corporation_id = 56 # Integer | A corporation ID

-new_schedule = [SwaggerClient::PutCorporationsCorporationIdStructuresStructureIdNewSchedule.new] # Array<PutCorporationsCorporationIdStructuresStructureIdNewSchedule> | New vulnerability window schedule for the structure
+new_schedule = [SwaggerClient::NewVulnerabilitySchedule.new] # Array<NewVulnerabilitySchedule> | New vulnerability window schedule for the structure

 structure_id = 789 # Integer | A structure ID